nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_1.md

 **A) Use the pangeo binder.** This is a good option if you don't have access to a Unix/Linux computer.

-- Open the binder environment with the 'Launch binder' button below in a **new tab**.
+- Open the binder environment with the "Launch binder" button below in a **new tab**.
 It will take a few minutes to build:

     [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/nih-cfde/training-snakemake-binder/stable-binder)

-- Click on the `Terminal` button to launch it:
+- Click on the "Terminal" button to launch it:

     ![](../../images/snakemake_binder_terminal.png)